actions/actions-runner-controller/README.md

           tolerationSeconds: 10
       # true (default) = The runner restarts after running jobs, to ensure a clean and reproducible build environment
       # false = The runner is persistent across jobs and doesn't automatically restart
-      # This directly controls the behaviour of `--once` flag provided to the github runner
+      # This directly controls the behaviour of `--ephemeral` flag provided to the github runner
       ephemeral: false
       # true (default) = A privileged docker sidecar container is included in the runner pod.
       # false = A docker sidecar container is not included in the runner pod and you can't use docker.